-It sets out areas for future action, based around five objectives, for heritage to be Authentic; Engaging and Inspirational, promoting Ownership and Understanding.
-Actions proposed will take forward these objectives over the next two-three years, while suggestions and areas for future exploration offer potential for further progress in the longer term.
+It sets out areas for future action, based around five priority themes, for heritage to be Authentic; Engaging and Inspirational, promoting Ownership and Understanding.
+These themes are complementary to English Heritage's "Virtuous Circle" for heritage.

+Actions proposed will take forward these priority themes over the next two-three years, while suggestions and areas for future exploration offer potential for further progress in the longer term.
 Community engagement and involvement are pivotal to securing this progress and a central role is proposed for the Gedling Heritage Forum going forward.